This page revised with minor changes 5 May 2006

 Most Source Elements appear on the General tab of the Source Definition Screen, including all those mentioned above.
 But a few are elsewhere:

-A Source's Output Template is a set of instructions to the program for arranging the data you enter in Source Elements into footnotes or endnotes.
+A Source's Output Template is a set of instructions to the program for arranging the data you enter in Source Elements into footnotes, endnotes, or a bibliography.
 As an example, let's look at the default full footnote template for Book (Authored):

 [AUTHOR], [ITAL:][TITLE][:ITAL] ([PUBLISHER ADDRESS]: [PUBLISHER], [PUBLISH DATE])<, [CD]><.
 Hereinafter cited as [ITAL:][SHORT TITLE][:ITAL]>.

 To review, the terms in square brackets, like [AUTHOR], are the names of Source Elements.
 The terms in square brackets that include colons, like [ITAL:], are codes for special fonts.
-The angle brackets are called conditional brackets, and tell the program to ignore the material between them if the included Source Element is empty.
-If the Source Element is empty and the conditional brackets are not used, the output will include a term like "an unknown person" where the source element data is supposed to be inserted.
+The angle brackets are called Conditional Brackets, and tell the program to ignore the material between them if the included Source Element is empty.
+If the Source Element is empty and the conditional brackets are not used, the output will include a term like "an unknown person" where the data from the Source Element is supposed to be inserted.

 Each Source Definition actually has three Output Templates: